1917 Lincoln Wheat Penny Value Guide

 The typical price range for 1917 Lincoln Wheat Penny is $0 - $1 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• The presence of a mint mark (D for Denver or S for San Francisco) can significantly increase value over the Philadelphia strike.
+- The presence of a 'D' (Denver) or 'S' (San Francisco) mint mark can increase value compared to the Philadelphia strike.

-• Overall strike quality and the amount of wear on the wheat lines and Lincoln's hair.
+- Overall strike quality and the level of detail remaining on the wheat lines and Lincoln's hair.

 How to Identify 1917 Lincoln Wheat Penny?

-• Examine the reverse for the two distinct stalks of wheat framing the words 'ONE CENT' and 'UNITED STATES OF AMERICA'.
+- Check the reverse side for the iconic dual wheat stalks framing the words 'ONE CENT' and 'UNITED STATES OF AMERICA'.

 History of 1917 Lincoln Wheat Penny